An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Introduction to Strings

-Strings are a sequence of characters and are an essential data type in any programming language.
-In Python, strings are immutable, meaning that they cannot be changed after they are created.
+Strings are sequences of characters and are an essential data type in any programming language.
+In Python, strings are immutable, meaning they cannot be changed once created.
 This chapter explores the various aspects of strings in Python, including their creation, manipulation, and some common operations performed on them.

 Creating Strings

 Strings in Python can be enclosed in single ('string') or double ("string") quotes.
-"255" denotes a string, not the integer 255.
-We can also use the + and * operators on strings.
+For example, "255" denotes a string, not the integer 255.
+You can also use the + and * operators on strings.

 greeting = 'Hello, World!'